Data Handling

 API key storage

-Section titled “API key storage”API keys are hashed using a cryptographic hash before being stored.
+Section titled “API key storage”API keys are hashed using a cryptographic hash before being stored for request authentication.
 The plaintext key is:

 - Generated server-side and returned to you once at creation time